4rrgon/crosscare-admin-backend/README.md

 # Running the backend

-Create a postgres DB with the table "adminportal", by running the following on your postgres instance:
+Create a postgres DB with the table "adminportal", and populate it with the necesarry fields by running the following on your postgres instance:

 CREATE TABLE public.adminportal ( companyname text NULL, email text NULL, "password" text NULL, "role" text NULL, signupdate text NULL, lastlogin text NULL );